piemonte/Player/README.md

 It provides a quick means to play local or stream remote media, but also enables easy customization of loading and user interaction.

 If you're looking for a video player library written in Objective-C, checkout [PBJVideoPlayer](https://github.com/piemonte/PBJVideoPlayer).
+For video recording, checkout [PBJVision](https://github.com/piemonte/PBJVision).

 Please review the [release history](https://github.com/piemonte/player/releases) for more information.